awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 ## Prerequisites for Using a DynamoDB as a Target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB.Prerequisites"></a>

-Before you begin to work with a DynamoDB database as a target for AWS DMS, make sure you create an IAM role that allows AWS DMS to assume and grants access to the DynamoDB tables that are being migrated into\.
+Before you begin to work with a DynamoDB database as a target for AWS DMS, make sure that you create an IAM role that allows AWS DMS to assume and grants access to the DynamoDB tables that are being migrated into\.
 The minimum set of access permissions is shown in the following sample role policy:

 ```
 {